Skip to main content.

 About This Station

-The station is powered by an Oregon Scientific WMR928NX weather station.
+The equipment used is a Davis Vantage Pro 2 weather station with a daytime fan aspirated radiation shield.
 The data is collected every minute by a dedicated low power computer using Weather Display Software, which also automatically uploads the data for this website at set intervals.
-The station comprises of an anemometer, rain gauge and a thermo-hydro sensor situated in optimal positions for highest accuracy possible.
-The site is located at 51°21'08" N, 0°46'26" W.
+The station comprises of an anemometer, rain gauge, solar sensor and a thermo-hydro sensor situated in optimal positions for highest accuracy possible.

 Instrument Accuracy

-The manufacturer's specifications for the WMR928NX are as follows:
+The manufacturer's specifications for the Davis Vantage Pro 2 are as follows:

-The above specifications should be taken into consideration when determining the overall accuracy of the given measurements, although experience and testing have demonstrated that the instruments perform better than the claimed specifications.
+The above specifications should be taken into consideration when determining the overall accuracy of the given measurements.

 About Sandhurst